jensstein/oandbackup/FAQ.md

    2.2. external data

        - Stored usually in /Android/data/ in the external storage (internal storage in android current terminology)
-       - Default is set to not include it in the backup
+       - Default is set to not include it in the backup (possibility to enable in prefs)

    2.3. obb files

         - Stored usually in /Android/obb/ in the external storage (internal storage in android current terminology)
-        - Default is set to not include it in the backup
+        - Default is set to not include it in the backup (possibility to enable in prefs)

    2.4. device protected data